Tax-Saving Moves You Can Make Before Year-End

 Consider after-tax contributions to an employer plan, along with a Roth rollover

-This tax-planning strategy potentially allows high-income earners to save even more in a Roth account by sidestepping the income limits of a Roth IRA and the tax consequences of a regular Roth conversion.
-If permitted by your workplace retirement plan, you would first max out your normal 401(k) contributions for the year, then contribute after-tax dollars up to the 2024 overall account limit—including employer matches—of $69,000 ($76,500 if 50 or older).
+If permitted by your workplace retirement plan, you would first max out your normal 401(k) contributions for the year, then contribute after-tax dollars up to the 2025 overall account limit—including employer matches—of $70,000 ($77,500 for ages 50–59 and 64 or older; $81,250 for ages 60–63).
 To avoid being taxed on any additional investment returns, you'll want to convert or rollover those funds as quickly as possible to a Roth 401(k) or to a Roth IRA—often called a mega-backdoor Roth conversion.

 If your employer-sponsored retirement plan doesn't allow you to fund your account with after-tax dollars or take distributions while still employed, you could consider a backdoor Roth.
-With this tax-planning strategy, you would contribute after-tax dollars—up to $7,000 ($8,000 if age 50 or older) for tax year 2024—to your traditional IRA and then convert it to a Roth IRA.
+With this tax-planning strategy, you would contribute after-tax dollars—up to $7,000 ($8,000 if age 50 or older) for tax year 2025—to your traditional IRA and then convert it to a Roth IRA.

 Optimize your charitable contributions